Linux

 SSH PasswordAuthentication option

-Learn about the PasswordAuthentication option, available values, and how to configure it.
+Secure SSH connections and learn about the PasswordAuthentication option, its available values, and how to configure it.

 Security Through Obscurity (STO)

-What is security through obscurity and what are examples when it comes to Linux security and system hardening?
+What is security through obscurity?
+This article explains this term including examples relevant to Linux security and system hardening.

 How to stop all processes of a single user